Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Operational regime

 \subsection{Charge states levels of a single DQD}

-Using the electrostatic model for capacitively coupled QDs \cite{vanderWiel:2003} (see also appendix \ref{app:A}), we can estimate the electrostatic charging energies of the different charge occupations and the electrochemical potentials of a single DQD.
+Using the electrostatic model for capacitively coupled QDs \cite{vanderWiel:2003} (see also Appendix \ref{app:A}), we can estimate the electrostatic charging energies of the different charge occupations and the electrochemical potentials of a single DQD.

 The dots are realized by small semiconducting islands that behave as artificial atoms with discrete levels in which a few electrons can be confined.
-In order to provide an estimate, we neglect the effect of the orbital confinement, namely the discrete quantum levels of the QDs.
+In order to provide an estimate, we neglect the effect of orbital confinement, namely the discrete quantum levels of the QDs.
 We also assume that the total capacitance of the isolated QDs is $C_g$ and that the two QDs are equal (symmetric DQD).
-To fix the notation we set $(n_1,n_2)$ as the effective charge occupancy of QD$1$ and QD$2$, Fig.~\ref{fig:5}a.
+To fix the notation, we set $(N_1,N_2)$ as the effective charge occupancy of QD$1$ and QD$2$.

-By properly tuning the gate voltages, we choose the operational point in which the ground state is $(0,1)$ with energy $E_{(0,1)}$ and the two excited states $(0,0)$ and $(1,0)$ are degenerate $E_{(1,0)}=E_{(0,0)}$, see dashed line in Fig.~\ref{fig:5}a.
-The DQD states with two electrons in a single QD, $(2,0)$ and $(0,2)$, or two electrons in a single DQD, $(1,1)$, have much higher energies, therefore do not take part in the system dynamics.
+By properly tuning the gate voltages, we choose the operational point \ding{173}, denoted by a start in Fig.~\ref{fig:5}, in which the ground state is $(0,1)$ with energy $E_{(0,1)}$ and the two excited states $(0,0)$ and $(1,0)$ are degenerate $E_{(1,0)}=E_{(0,0)}$, see dashed line in Fig.~\ref{fig:5}(a).
+The DQD states with two electrons in a single QD, $(2,0)$ and $(0,2)$, or two electrons in a single DQD, $(1,1)$, have much higher energies, and therefore do not participate in the system dynamics.